ineedbots/iw4_bot_warfare/README.md

 - [Credits](#Credits)

 ## Features
+- A Waypoint Editor for creating and modifying bot's waypoints of traversing the map.
+Have a look at [Using the Waypoint editor]().

 - A clean and nice menu, you can edit every bot DVAR within in-game.

 - Everything can be customized, ideal for both personal use and dedicated servers.
 Have a look at [Documentation](#Documentation) to see whats possible!